nanaball/nanaball/README.md

 I'M <b>NANABALL.</b><br/>
 Nide to meet you. everyone.

-🌱 I’m currently learning MD, html, css and Github.<br/>
+🌱 I’m currently learning MD, HTML, CSS, JSC, JQUERY, JAVA, LINUX and Github.<br/>
 I need a lot of your help.